LucasDelfino92/morrowindsharp/mwtools.md

 The newly edited plugin will have overwritten the original plugin.

-### TESTool

-TESTool lets us merge the leveled lists in our active plugins in order to reduce conflicts, generating a **Merged_Leveled_Lists.esp** file which we will have to place at the end of our load order.
-This is very useful when, for example, you have a mod that adds certain weapons for sale to vendor leveled lists, and another mod also does the same.

-- Launch TESTool in MO2.
-- A window will pop up, asking you if you want to use your Morrowind root folder instead of registry settings.
-Click **Yes**.
-- Click **Options**.
-Make sure the following options are active:
-  - Don't change plugin filenames.
-  - Ignore tribunal.esm
-  - Ignore bloodmoon.esm
-  - Restricted dialog cleaning
-  - Restricted cell cleaning
-- Click **Done**.
-- Select **Merge Leveled Lists for active plugins** and click **Execute**.
-- If asked to recreate Merged_Leveled_Lists.esp, click **Yes**.
-- Close the program. **Merged_Leveled_Lists.esp** will now be present at the end of your load order.

 ## CLEANING PLUGINS

 At the end of my mod list, you will find a [**list of plugins that require cleaning**](https://github.com/Sigourn/morrowind-improved/blob/master/modlist.md#cleaning-notes).
 We will be using two tools to clean plugins, **TESTool** and **tes3cmd**.
 The truth is that one tool can miss things the other tool catches.
 This can turn the cleaning process into a tedious affair, but we can ease it up somewhat if you follow my instructions.